 At St Paul’s CofE VC Junior school we follow the ‘Design, Make and Evaluate’ approach to Design and Technology as outlined in the National Curriculum.
 During D&T lessons we encourage the children to be inquisitive in the way products are designed to broaden their understanding of product and product design.
 The children design and create products that consider function and purpose, and which are relevant to a range of sectors.
 Children are taught the importance of evaluating their products once complete as this allows them to consider how they could have altered their design or techniques to impact the overall appearance and usability of their product.
 Children use our school kitchen to cook regularly across the school, using our own produce grown on our school grounds and working alongside our school gardener.
 Seeing seasonality every day in our school grounds allows them to deepen their understanding when using them in their making process.

 Our Design and Technology curriculum is implemented across the school by Kapow, supporting our teaching staff.

 Through our curriculum the children build on their D&T knowledge and skills each year.
 As designers, they can develop skills and attributes which they can use beyond school and into adulthood.
 They learn how to take risks, becoming resourceful, innovative, enterprising, and capable citizens.
-Ongoing assessment is used to inform differentiation, support and challenge required by the children.
-Displaying the children’s projects enhance the school environment and reflect the children’s sense of pride in their D&T work.
-By the end of their time in Year 6, each child will have taken part in two Enterprise projects where they have taken a product from the design stage to market and subsequently presented what they have achieved to a panel of local business experts which helps contextualise their D&T skills with real world applications.
-Subject and school leaders monitor the impact of our curriculum provision through completing regular monitoring, that includes listening to the voice of our children.
+Subject and school leaders monitor the impact of our curriculum provision through completing regular monitoring, listening to pupil voice, opportunities to offer extra-curricular activities.